-Human Relations Area Files, Inc. at Yale University (database provider)
+Human Relations Area Files, Inc. (database provider and non-profit organization at Yale University)

 HRAF (abbreviation for Human Relations Area Files)

-eHRAF Collection of Archaeology (former name for eHRAF Archaeology)
+eHRAF Collection of Archaeology (former name of the database-phased out in 2007)

 eHRAF Archaeology is an online cross-cultural database containing information on world’s prehistory.
 The annually-growing eHRAF database is organized by archaeological traditions and the documents are subject-indexed at the paragraph level. eHRAF Archaeology is a unique resource designed to facilitate comparative archaeological studies.